Delaware PortalDelaware CodePrevious PageNext PageHome Page

 (1) The ICT shall consist of:

 a.
-Division Director, Division of Child Mental Health Services of the Department of Services for Children, Youth and Their Families (DSCYF);
+Division Director, Division of Prevention and Behavioral Health Services of the Department of Services for Children, Youth and Their Families (DSCYF);

 b.
 Division Director, Family Services of DSCYF;